 - Problem cases: When home remedies reach their limits

-- Conclusion: Use home remedies intelligently
+- Conclusion: Using home remedies intelligently

-Short answer
+Short Answer

-What actually happens when you get an insect bite?
+What actually happens with an insect bite?

 Typical symptoms and their causes